rinta-git/my-interview-prep/README.md

     * getDerivedStateFromProps(): It is called after constructor() but before render().
 It is used for updating the state based on changes in props.
 It should return an object to update the state or null.
     * shouldComponentUpdate(nextProps, nextState): It is not called on initial render.
 It is for performance optimization.
 This method will make sure components behaviour will not get affected by current change in state or props.
 It returns true by default.
 It is called before render().
     * render(): It is for creating virtual DOM of the component with current state and props.
 It is being called each time when component's state or props changes.
 It returns JSX.
-    * componentDidUpdate(prevProps, prevState):It is called after updatE BUT not after initial render.
+    * componentDidUpdate(prevProps, prevState):It is called after update but not after initial render.
 This also can be used for making API calls based on newly updated props.
 - Unmounting:
   - This method is being called when DOM needs to be removed
   - It has 1 method:componentWillUnmount()
     * componentWillUnmount(): called just before the component is removed and being destroyed.
-It is usefull for cleaning like removing aany subscription, network calls or canceling any timers
+It is usefull for cleaning like removing any subscription, network calls or canceling any timers

 ### ***React Hooks***
 • Explain the use of the useState hook in React.